JiwaBumi/KomputasiParallelTeam2/README.md

 ---

 ##  How to Run
-First, ensure that the dataset files (dna bank and patterns) are on the same folder as the algorithm.
-This is because each member created and experimented on the code where the inputs are on the same folder as the algorithm.
-Either this or modify the input to specify "Dataset/" folder.
+- Ensure that the dataset files (dna bank and patterns) are on the same directory as the algorithm code.
+This is because each of us created and experimented the algorithm on the same folder as where the inputs were.
+- If not, then modify the input in the code to specify "Dataset/" folder.
-And general advice for command prompts/terminal/powershell: don't forget to 'cd' or be in same location/directory as the files.
+- General advice for command prompts/terminal/powershell: don't forget to 'cd' or be in same location/directory as the files.
+- The guide is  mainly for Windows and Linux users. **For Mac, it should work fine AS LONG AS ITS NOT CUDA OR NSYS.
+You will need alternatives such as someone's server/device, or other such as Google Colab, Kaggle..etc**

 ### Compile
 ```bash